Day 10: Crossing Hitch

 Before improvising, discuss which parts of the body are good to be tied on and discuss how you will communicate the need to adapt during the tie.
 Avoid crossing rope over joints and adding pressure on nerves.

 Use crossing hitches to create a rope net on the body.

 - The rope folds in a way that makes the crossing hitch compacted for maximum efficiency

-- Maintain equal tension across the tie, note that catching a previous rope and pulling will progressively add tension.
-This is an opportunity to fix previous tension that was too loose.
+- Maintain equal tension across the tie, note that catching a rope already under tension will progressively add tension depending on how much you pull.
+This is an opportunity to fix previous tension when it was too loose.

-- Try a different starting point: wrist, angle, waist etc.
+- Try a different starting point: wrist, ankle, waist etc.

-- What is your favorite way to include the lower body?
+- What is your favourite way to include the lower body?

 - Take a step back, where else can another rope be added?

 - Place the crossing hitches in locations that will make them fun to press like a button, such as nipples or other soft parts of the body.